Create a website

 Step 2: Get Your Web Hosting Account

-The web host is what makes your website available for everyone to visit.
+A web host is what makes your website live for everyone to visit.
+Without a web host you can’t have a website.

-I suggest you get an account with SiteGround – one of the top 3 recommended web hosts by WordPress (learn more).
-They out perform both Blue Host and Host Gator in terms of speed and customer service.
-I’ve tried all of them.
-WebsiteCreativePro.com is currently hosted with SiteGround and I’m very happy with their service.
+I suggest you get an account with SiteGround – They are one of only 3 recommended web hosts by WordPress .
+They out perform both Blue Host (another recommended host) and Host Gator in terms of speed and customer service.

-Don’t buy it.
-It’s a managed package where SiteGround prevents you from having access to CPanel – CPanel is the software that allows you to manage your account.
+You can safely ignore this because this is a managed package where SiteGround prevents you from having access to CPanel.
+CPanel is the user friendly, backend software that allows you to manage your hosting account account.
 You can add emails, new websites and install WordPress with the click of a button with CPanel.

 You want CPanel so choose the cheaper “web hosting” option: